Dublin Port: Dublin Port Company

-The port is operated by the semi-state Dublin Port Company (DPC), incorporated on 28 February 1997 (formerly the Dublin Port and Docks Board, and successor to the Ballast Board founded in 1707), the headquarters of which are located just beyond the main port entrance on the northern side of the Liffey.
-In 2017 the area around the headquarters was rebuilt with the installation of a heritage crane and the creation of a maritime-themed garden.
-The company is responsible for the infrastructure of the port, with individual operations run by tenants such as State authorities, notably the customs service, ferry, freight and oil companies, terminal operators, and stevedores.
+The port is operated by the semi-state Dublin Port Company (DPC), incorporated on 28 February 1997.
+It succeeded the Dublin Port and Docks Board formed by the Dublin Port Act 1867 (30 & 31 Vict. c. lxxxi), which was created when the Dublin Ballast Board, founded in 1707, had the Commissioners of Irish Lights split out as a separate body.

+The headquarters of the DPC are located just beyond the main port entrance on the northern side of the Liffey.
+In 2017, the area around the headquarters was rebuilt with the installation of a heritage crane and the creation of a maritime-themed garden.

-The port company is responsible for pilotage services within Dublin Bay, and manages the three port lighthouses (but not those of Howth or Kish Bank).
+The company is responsible for the infrastructure of the port, with individual operations run by tenants such as State authorities, notably the customs service, as well as ferry, freight and oil companies, terminal operators, and stevedores.
+The port company is also responsible for pilotage services within Dublin Bay, and manages the three port lighthouses (but not those of Howth or Kish Bank).
 It also formerly operated two drydocks, which were closed in 2016.

+Volumes

 According to DPC, the port handled 23.5 million tonnes of cargo in 2003, as well as 1,426,000 passengers.
 That year 7,917 ships docked in the port, including 54 cruise liners carrying 54,000 visitors.
 In April 2010, the company announced its "busiest week ever", following restrictions placed on European airspace because of the eruption of the Eyjafjallajökull volcano in Iceland.
 Some 72,118 passengers were reported to have travelled through the ferry terminals during the week of 15–21 April that year, and that week saw the culmination of increased trade in Dublin Port, as the company's figures for the first quarter of 2010 would eventually reveal.
 March 2010 saw a 13.5% trade increase when compared with March 2009, and that month was declared by the company as the fourth consecutive month of trade increase since the economic downturn.
 The figures of imports and exports declined during the depression of 2010 but then increased during the decade and in 2019, 38.1 million tonnes of cargo was handled and there were 7,898 ship movements of which 158 were cruise ships.

+As of 2025, the port had around 7,000 ship visits, of which 2,000 used pilotage services.
+Dublin accounted for around two thirds of all port-handled freight, with almost 90% of all freight to Ireland going by sea.